 But if you head north, all the way to the Georgia border, you'll find shoreline that looks much the way it did when the Spanish conquistadores first settled here nearly 500 years ago.

 Fort Clinch State Park, at the mouth of the St. Mary's River, is at the tip of 14-mile-long Amelia Island.
-Fernandina Beach is another spot rich in history, and the world-famous Amelia Island Plantation is a popular destination for those seeking a more luxurious form of isolation.
+Fernandina Beach is another spot rich in history, and the world-famous Amelia Island Resort is a popular destination for those seeking a more luxurious form of isolation.